mmoroney01/fetch-rewards-coding-exercise/README.md

 <br />

 The route http://localhost:3000/transactions (POST) creates a transaction from a JSON object.
-Examples can be manually added below in Postman:
+The below examples can be manually added in Postman:
 <br />
 -{ "payer": "DANNON", "points": 1000, "timestamp": "2020-11-02T14:00:00Z" }<br />
 -{ "payer": "UNILEVER", "points": 200, "timestamp": "2020-10-31T11:00:00Z" }<br />